xxdydx/tp/docs/UserGuide.md

 **Q**: What's the difference between a client and a vendor?<br>
 **A**: A **client** is a couple planning their wedding (your customers).
 A **vendor** is a service provider like a florist, caterer, or photographer.

-**Q**: Can I add a contact without a wedding date?<br>
-**A**: For clients, the wedding date field (`w/`) is required as it's essential to track when their wedding is.
-For vendors, the wedding date is optional since vendors may not be associated with a specific wedding until they are linked to a client.

 **Q**: How do I see which vendors are linked to a specific client?<br>
 **A**: Click on a client contact in the list to view their details, which will show all linked vendors.